SAP/SapMachine/index.md

 * colleagues running SAP-enterprise-applications on SapMachine for business needs and
 * colleagues running SAP-business-need applications on SapMachine.

 and in case of in case of issues with the JVM/JDK/JRE/..., we offer assistiance in these cases via the SAP Customer Support ticket.
-For all other uses cases
+For all other cases it is possible to open an  [issue](https://github.com/SAP/SapMachine/issues) in the github repository.

 We provide timely updates of SapMachine.